MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 The inverse of error rate is usually expressed in terms of MTBF or MTTF, and, initially, we expressed all parameters as mean exponential lifetime.
 But MTBF and MTTF are hard even for most experts to grasp, and uninformative or misleading for non-experts.
 "By the end of an MTTF period, approximately 63% of the units will have failed" is not easily understood by most non-statisticians.
 (If we assume Poisson arrivals, the probability of failure in one average lifetime is (1-1/e).)
 We have chosen for all simulations and tables of results to express lifetime instead as half-life.
 "By the end of a half-life period, approximately half of the units will have failed" is easier to understand, and should be familiar to most people from examples of radioactive decay.

 (END OF HAND-WAVING, AT LEAST ON THIS TOPIC)

+##  Why you shouldn't trust MTBF

+- Four was of measuring
+    - a guess based on engineering characteristics
+    - collection of failure data from returned drives during service-period
+    - accelerated life testing
+    - observed failures in a large collection (such as backblaze)
+- Limitations
+    - formulas unreliable [cite]
+    - accelerated failure uncertain by X fold [cite]
+    - observed returns undercount [cite]
+    - observed failure varies by batch [cite]
+    - all of these methods presume failure rate within service period, or replacement cycle -- not outside of expected service period
+    - all of these methods also undercount document failures that fail as a results of blocks failures without the entire drive.
+- What do we learn from the best information available
+    - If observed failure rate in large collections of disk are boundid in X% , y%...  what is a reasonable lower / upper bound for half-life of block

 - Long term -- bit rot